Tickling: Social aspects

 As with parents and siblings, tickling serves as a bonding mechanism between friends, and is classified by psychologists as part of the fifth and highest grade of social play which involves special intimacy or "cognitive interaction".
 This suggests that tickling works best when all the parties involved feel comfortable with the situation and one another.
 It can also serve as an outlet for sexual energy during adolescence, and a number of people have stated in a study that their private areas were ticklish.

 While many people assume that other people enjoy tickling, a recent survey of 84 college students indicated that only 32% of respondents enjoy being tickled, with 32% giving neutral responses and 36% stating that they do not enjoy being tickled.
 The study also found a very high level of embarrassment and anxiety associated with tickling.
-However, in the same study the authors found that the facial indicators of happiness and amusement do not correlate, with some people who indicated that they do not enjoy being tickled actually smiling more often during tickling than those who indicated that they do enjoy being tickled, which suggests that there may be other factors at play (such as embarrassment and anxiety) in the case of those who indicated a dislike for tickling than the mere physical sensation experienced.
+However, in the same study the authors found that the facial indicators of happiness and amusement do not correlate, with some people who indicated that they do not enjoy being tickled actually smiling more often during tickling than those who indicated that they do enjoy being tickled, which suggests that the facial indicators are not produced in response to the same emotions as under typical circumstances.
 It has also been suggested that people may enjoy tickling because it elicits laughter as well as the feeling of being tickled.
 Social psychologists find that mimicking expressions generally cause people to some degree experience that emotion.

 Excessive tickling has been described as a primary sexual obsession and, under these circumstances, is sometimes considered a form of paraphilia.
 Tickling can also be a form of sexual harassment.